 Specialized and Manufacturer Training

-If you plan to specialize, for instance at a dealership, then manufacturer-specific training programs are crucial.
+If you plan to specialize—say, at a dealership—manufacturer-specific training programs are crucial.
 These courses dive deep into the exact engineering, diagnostic procedures, and specialized tool requirements (like using a scan tool to cycle ABS valves during a bleed) for that brand's vehicles.
-Completing these often earns you a credential recognized within that manufacturer's network.
+Completing them often earns you a credential recognized within that manufacturer's network.
+There are also excellent specialized skill courses available online or through training companies.
+They may not grant a formal certification, but they offer deep dives into advanced brake hydraulics and are great for continuing education.

 The Real "Certification": Hands-On Experience